Indrikoterio/suiron/README.md

 The code for the inference engine itself is in the subfolder /suiron.

-The test subfolder contains Go programs which test the basic functionality of Suiron.
-In a terminal window, enter ./run to run all the tests.
+The subfolder /test contains Go programs which test the basic functionality of Suiron.

-The subfolder demo contains a simple demo program which parses English sentences.
-It can also be run by entering ./run in a terminal window.
+The subfolder /demo contains a simple demo program which parses English sentences.

 ## Usage